David Occhipinti is a Canadian composer, guitarist, and recording artist

 David's music has been featured on the CBC in Canada and the BBC in the U.K..

-David’s first orchestral work, Saturnia (2022), was part of the Toronto Symphony Orchestra’s ‘Explore the Score’ program which took place at Roy Thomson Hall on October 22, 2022.
+David’s first orchestral work, Saturnia (2022), was part of the Toronto Symphony Orchestra’s ‘Explore the Score’ orchestral reading program which took place at Roy Thomson Hall on October 22, 2022.
 An interview about the piece with David and the CMC's Joseph Glaser is available here.

 David Occhipinti received a commission from the Ottawa Symphony Orchestra to compose a piece for brass and percussion.
 The premiere performance of En Passant was in Ottawa on May 1st, 2022 with Jean-Michel Malouf conducting.
-Click here for a video of the performance.

 Harpist Erica Goodman and flautist Suzanne Shulman have recorded a David Occhipinti composition for harp and flute called, Net of Gems.
 Look for it on their release called A Net of Gems.